franjuarez/Plutonke/README.md

 # Plutonke
-Plutonke is a free app that provides an easy way to track your day-to-day expenses
+Plutonke is a free native Android app that provides an easy way to track your day-to-day expenses